What a Practical Nurse Does

 What is the tuition and fees for the program?

-The current tuition and fees for the Dorsey Schools Practical Nurse program can be accessed by clicking here.
+The current tuition and fees for the Dorsey College Practical Nurse program can be accessed by clicking here.

 Is Financial Aid available?